jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

 ----

-:ref:`Click Here for the code for the Truth Table tests and solutions<how to make a calculator>`
+:ref:`Click Here for the code for the Truth Table tests and solutions<truth table: tests and solutions>`

 ----